Infection, Inflammation and Immunity

 Study infectious and inflammatory diseases and immunology, as well as their interactions and how these relate to human disease.

-This research theme covers study of infectious and inflammatory diseases and the role of the immune system in their pathology and control.
-Infectious and Inflammatory Diseases remain a major threat to global health and students will select a 20 week practical laboratory placement to investigate disease pathogenesis and control and complete a 10,000 word research project report.
+Infectious and inflammatory diseases remain a major threat to global health.
+This research theme covers the study of infectious and inflammatory diseases and the role of the immune system in their pathology and control.
+You will select a 20-week practical laboratory placement to investigate disease pathogenesis and control, and complete a 10,000 word research project report.

-The laboratory placement will provide a sound introduction to the most up to date information on these subject areas and to current and advanced approaches for investigating infectious and inflammatory diseases and immunology, for example, using a combination of genetic models and bioinformatic analyses to understand the mechanisms underlying immune cell function.
+The laboratory placement will provide a sound introduction to the most up-to-date information on these subject areas.
+You will also learn current and advanced approaches for investigating infectious and inflammatory diseases and immunology, for example, using a combination of genetic models and bioinformatic analyses to understand the mechanisms underlying immune cell function.

 The course includes a mandatory taught element to provide both essential research skills and training for biomedical science and specialised content related to immunology, infections and inflammatory disease.

 - research techniques (determined by choice of lab project)

 - ability to read papers and extract the relevant information